AngelMunoz/Hox/markdown/guides/write-your-own-dsl.md

 These functions already contain all the functionality required to compose nodes together, regardless of the underlyng type of node.

-The following example shows how to create a more traditiona F# DSL with the two list style.
+The following example shows how to create a more traditional F# DSL with the two list style.

 ```fsharp
 open Hox